openml-labs/gama/README.md

 [ ] No check on input types (e.g. don't pass negative data to NB)

 [ ] Some pipelines (see below) don't implement fit for unknown reason.

-    < > Implement str to ind function, to more easily test pipelines.

 Badpipelines: